I always love to learn about closet organization tips!

 If you workout daily you will want to have easy access to your workout clothes.

-If you only occasionally play tennis or go swimming, making space for those pieces of clothing further out of reach makes sense.
+If you only occasionally play tennis or go swimming, making space for those pieces of clothing further out reach (like on a top shelf) makes sense.

 Place items by what you use most and continue from there.